-To Help One Another: The Story of Ma Mawi

-This month marks the twentieth anniversary of one of Winnipeg's most successful and innovative Aboriginal organizations.
-Ma Mawi Wi Chi Itata Centre was established in June, 1984, as the result of the efforts of Aboriginal people, primarily Aboriginal women working through Aboriginal women's organizations.
-Since 1997, Ma Mawi has undergone a remarkable transformation, re-creating itself as a genuinely Aboriginal organization, rooted in and responding to the needs of the Aboriginal community.
-What was a strong and important organization from the outset has developed into an exceptional agency, whose mission is to provide culturally relevant preventative and supportive programs and services for Aboriginal families
+We All Work Together To Help One Another: The Story of Ma Mawi his year marks the twenty-fifth anniversary of one of Winnipeg's most successful and innovative Aboriginal organizations.
+Ma Mawi Wi Chi Itata Centre was established in 1984 as the result of the efforts of Aboriginal people, primarily Aboriginal women, working through Aboriginal women's organizations.
+Since 1997, Ma Mawi has undergone a remarkable transformation, re-creating itself as a genuinely Aboriginal organization.
+What was a strong and important organization from the outset has developed into an exceptional agency, whose mission is to provide culturally relevant preventative and supportive programs and services for Aboriginal families.

-The immediate spark for the creation of Ma Mawi was the bathtub drowning of an 18-month-old Aboriginal child in a non-Aboriginal foster home that was overcrowded and did not meet provincial standards.
+The immediate spark for the creation of Ma Mawi was the bathtub drowning of an 18 month-old Aboriginal child in a non-Aboriginal foster home that was overcrowded and did not meet provincial standards.
 The broader concern was the number of Aboriginal children that were involved in the child welfare system.
 Aboriginal children continue to comprise 70-80 percent of children in care in Manitoba.
-In fact, more Aboriginal children have passed through the child welfare system than ever went through the residential school system, leading some to described the child welfare system as the modern day equivalent of the residential school system.
+In fact, more Aboriginal children have passed through the child welfare system than ever went through the residential school system.